Signs of Mold Growth in Exterior Walls

 Signs that insulation inside exterior walls may be affected include:

-Wet insulation often leads to ongoing mold growth because it slows drying and creates a stable environment for spores to multiply.
-Identifying moisture inside insulation early is essential for preventing extensive wall damage.
+Wet insulation can support ongoing mold growth because it slows drying and keeps nearby drywall or wood framing damp.
+Identifying moisture inside insulation early helps prevent more extensive wall damage.

 In severe cases, insulation may collapse or compact, creating void spaces that further trap moisture and worsen mold conditions.